 In general, a quality toner can:

-- Restore pH balance: When pH balance is off, this of often due to the alkaline qualities of soap products we use.
+- Restore pH balance: This of often due to the alkaline qualities of soap products we use.
 Most cleansers and soaps contain surfactants – a necessary ingredient to break down the oils and debris on the skin.
-But soap that is too alkaline can also break down the natural acid in the skin, causing dryness and disrupting the pH balance.
+But soap that is too alkaline can also break down the natural acid in the skin, causing dryness and disrupting the natural balance in the skin.
 Toners can quickly restore this balance.

 - Minimize the look of enlarged pores.
-Enlarged pores are the result of oily skin or blocked pores.
+Enlarged pores are the result of blocked pores caused by oiliness.
 The first step in minimizing the look of enlarged pores is to regularly exfoliate and deep clean pores.
 The next step is to select a toner that contains salicylic acid and/or glycolic acid to effectively remove excess residue and dead skin cells to unblock pores.
 Keeping pores free of debris will prevent them from enlarging, and the right toner can help keep them clear and minimize their appearance.

 - Protect the skin: Most toners tighten and close pores after cleansing.
 This helps prevent environmental impurities from penetrating the skin’s barrier after application and they can effectively remove minerals and chlorine found in tap water used to clean the skin.